Maquiz/DigitalBrainApp/README.md

 ## Future Goals

 - Add Redux for state management
-- Expand modal to build out feature
+- Expand modal to build out feature and separate from button
-- Use a UNIX system as working on a windows system caused weirness
+- Use a UNIX system as working on a windows system caused weirness like being unable to remove dead code

 ## Known issues